thomblweed/courses-site/README.md

 This project utilises [Shadcn](https://ui.shadcn.com/) for generating local components in the [ui library](./libs/ui-kit/ui/).

-To generate a component, run the command `pnpx shadcn-ui@latest add [component]` as documented [here](https://ui.shadcn.com/docs/cli).
+To generate a component, run the command `pnpx shadcn@latest add [component]` as documented [here](https://ui.shadcn.com/docs/cli).
 This will add a component to the ui library at the [this location](./libs/ui-kit/ui/src/lib/ui/).
 Once generated, ensure to export the component from the [index.ts](./libs/ui-kit/ui/src/index.ts) file.